mrocklin/thesis/outline.md

 | Implementation | Matrix algebra, inference, BLAS/LAPACK DAG generation, inplace processing, static scheduling, code generation    |
 | Results        | Several intermediate representations, highlight particular optimizations, compare on a couple real world problems|

 This chapter is intended to contain little conversation about modularity, declarative programming, etc....
 Rather it is a more traditional section establishing the validity of a particular solution to a common problem.
-It is meant to give a measure of authority to future discussion.
+It is meant to give both a context and a measure of authority to future discussion.